Accounting principles applied in the IFRS consolidated financial statements, 31 December 2014

 Completed contract method

 Revenue from building construction projects, where the buyer does not have a contractual right to specify major structural elements of the building is recognised on completion in connection with delivery and in accordance with revenue recognition principles of the sale of manufactured goods.
-Projects from which revenue is recognised on completion are mostly Building Construction and International Operations segments’ own housing and commercial building developments.
+Projects from which revenue is recognised on completion are mostly Building construction and Russian operations segments’ own residential and commercial building development projects.

 Recognition of revenue from services